-We make an assessment of sales tax payable including any related interest and penalties and accrues these estimates on the financial statements.
-Pursuant to the Wayfair decision, each state enforced sales tax collection at different dates.
-We collect and remit sales tax in accordance with the state regulations.
-We estimate that as of December 31, 2021, we owed \$620,963 in sales taxes, along with penalties and interest.
-However, we are currently engaged in the process of negotiating and remediating the amount of sales tax with the states in which we owe sales tax and anticipate becoming compliant in tax payments in such states by June 30, 2022 .
+We make an assessment of sales tax payable, including any related interest and penalties, and accrue these estimates on the financial statements.
+Pursuant to the Wayfair decision, each state enforces sales tax collection at different dates.
+We collect and remit sales tax in accordance with state regulations.
+We estimate that as of December 31, 2022, we owed \$288,466 in sales taxes, along with penalties and interest.
+The Company has made significant progress filing historical sales tax returns and target to complete filings for all jurisdictions in 2023.